sbenkorichi/Data-Exploration/README.md

 # Data-Exploration
-Collection of free sources that help in exploring data with Matplotlib in Python
+Collection of free sources that help in exploring data with Matplotlib in Python.